hydromisc/hydromisc/README.md

 Since the pH electrode voltage may be positive or negative and we don't have a negative supply, we connect its "ground" to a 1.2 V reference.
-This means that any electrical connection between our circuit ground and the solution being measured will result in an incorrect measurement, though we include series resistors so it at least won't result in permanent damage.
+This means that any electrical connection between our circuit ground and the solution being measured will result in an incorrect measurement, though the shunt regulator that generates that rail can survive a short to ground without damage.
 The shield of the BNC connectors is 1.2 V, not ground.
-As long as the board is powered from an isolated power supply (for example, a typical mains-operated power brick), no further attention should be required;
+As long as the board is powered from an isolated power supply (for example, a typical mains-operated power brick), no further attention should be required; but take care not to de-isolate it, for example by attaching board ground to any metal that touches the solution.

-but take care not to de-isolate it, for example by attaching board ground to any metal that touches the solution.
+Even with DC isolation, a significant 60 Hz (or 50 Hz) component may be present on the pH probe voltage.
+If this saturates the front-end amplifier, then no subsequent low-pass could recover the correct DC voltage.
+We address this with a capacitor across the pH probe.
+The resulting low-pass time constant is poorly-controlled, since it's a function of the probe output resistance.
+That's fine in practice though, since pH shouldn't change significantly over any timescale faster than minutes.

 We pull both sides of the EC electrode up to +3V3 through 1k resistors, so they both rest at +3V3 with respect to circuit ground, 0 V